Renovate or Rebuild?

 Besides opting for solutions and finishes meant to last, think of how your family is evolving and make choices that will work for it.
 For example, you may wish for a larger family, or your children are growing fast and soon will be teenagers, needing separate rooms.
 Should a granny-flat be considered for your ageing parents, the independent child, or to use as an office, or even possibly for additional rental income...
 As you plan your renovation or rebuild spend some time to explore the possibilities, dream big and then downsize if you have to, because understanding your wishes now, will help you achieve solutions that are flexible for the future, without having to restructure your home once again.
 Be realistic, but try thinking outside the box, as a rejig of your existing floor plan, can completely transform the way you live in your home...
 OR rebuilding may be the way to achieve the best results and capitalise on your block's location or views.
 There is no ‘one answer fits all' option, as every home and family are different, and the way our homes affect our lives is always a worthwhile discussion.
 Where to get inspiration?

-We are charmed by so many shows on TV, exciting us with amazing renovations and property sales with impressive profits... but if you love where you live, and think the home you're in can work far better for your family’s needs then Renovate Or Rebuild is the inspiring new show you don't want to miss!
-In this 30-minute lifestyle show two teams compete to convince a Sydney-based family they have the best solution to creating a healthier, more spacious and energy efficient home for the owners.
-Team Renovate, headed by former Ch9 The Block contestants Michael and Carlene believe the family should renovate their existing home, while Team Rebuild led by The Block’s Norm and Jess think the family should knock down and rebuild.
-The two solutions are judged by an expert panel on style, sustainability, and cost but ultimately the decision will come down to the family - will they renovate or rebuild?
-If you haven't already, I invite you to watch the first episode, talk about it and let us know what you think.
+We are charmed by so many shows on TV, exciting us with amazing renovations and property sales with impressive profits... but if you love where you live, and think the home you're in should be better to work for your family’s needs then Renovate Or Rebuild is the inspiring new TV show you don't want to miss!
+In this brand new lifestyle show of which I'm very proud to be both Host and Judge, two teams compete to convince a family they have the best solution to creating a healthier, more spacious and energy efficient home for the owners.
+Team Renovate believe the family should renovate their existing home, while Team Rebuild think the family should knock down and rebuild.
+The two solutions are judged by an expert panel on style, sustainability, and cost but ultimately the decision will come down to the family - will they Renovate Or Rebuild?

 Renovate or Rebuild is created around the idea of a Positive Energy Home - a home that is healthy, efficient, comfortable, and a home that creates more energy than it consumes, but is functional and beautiful to love in.
 But it’s also about understanding the positives and negatives of the existing home and why to renovate it, compared to the pros and cons of rebuilding a home, providing the viewer with practical information.
 If you have more questions, explore the website (renovateorrebuild.com.au) to see how everybody can achieve the perfect home every family deserves.